Davis-Fan/X-TED/README.md

 $ make
 ```

 Run the program.
 Three input parameters are needed.
-The first parameter is the number of threads you want to use here and the other two are parameters.
+The first parameter is the number of threads you want to use here and the other two are file paths.
 For example, if we want to test a pair of 1000-nodes in the swissport dataset by using 8-cores to compute, please use:

 ```
 $ ./X-TED_CPU 8 ../../Sampled_Dataset/1_Swissport/swissport_nodes_1000.txt ../../Sampled_Dataset/1_Swissport/swissport_nodes_adj_1000.txt